confluentinc/ksql/docs/how-to-guides/convert-changelog-to-table.md

     EMIT CHANGES;
 ```

-Now, you can view the latest values for each key in your `changelog_stream` by issuing a pull query against the `latest_events` table that we just created above:
+Now, you can view the latest values for each key in your `changelog_stream` by issuing a pull query against the `latest_events` table that you created above:
 ```sql
 SELECT * FROM latest_events;
 +------+------+------+------+